vipulnaik/diet-exercise-health/notes/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

 My forehead no-contact thermometer is not super-reliable any more, so take it with a grain of salt, but even as of 11 PM, it was not showing a clear fever, with temperature in the range of 97.7 to 99.1.

+By midnight, I had started feeling slight pain a bit more broadly, in my right neck/shoulder area and to a lesser extent also in my left neck/shoulder area.